chaance/new-component/README.md

   }
 }
 ```

 <br />

 ## Platform Support

 This has only been tested in macOS.
 I think it'd work fine in linux, but I haven't tested it.
-Windows is a big question mark (would welcome contribution here!).
+Windows is a big question mark (would welcome contributions here!).

 <br />